erikrose/blessings/README.rst

 Height And Width
 ----------------

-It's simple to get the height and width of the terminal, in characters
+It's simple to get the height and width of the terminal, in characters:

 .. code:: python